ELECTRICAL & cOMPUTER eNGINEERING

 Article by Audrey Chuakay, November 8, 2022

-at San Diego State University works his childhood passion for music into his instruction
+State University works his childhood passion for music into his instruction for senior

 To read the full article, click on Engineering Lecturer By Day, Jazz Musician By Night.